EnterpriseDB/repmgr/README.md

 New features in `repmgr 3` include:

-* uses pg_basebackup to clone servers
+* use pg_basebackup to clone servers
-* Supports timeline following, meaning a standby does not have to be restarted after being promoted to master
+* supportsfor timeline following, meaning a standby does not have to be restarted after being promoted to master
-* supports cascading replication
+* support for cascading replication
-* supports tablespace remapping (in PostgreSQL 9.3 via rsync only)
+* support for tablespace remapping (in PostgreSQL 9.3 via rsync only)
-* enables use of replication slots (PostgreSQL 9.4 and later)
+* replication slot support (PostgreSQL 9.4 and later)
 * usability improvements, including better logging and error reporting

 Conceptual Overview